 The Group has an excellent credit rating and has several financing sources, with several instruments and offers from first-class international institutions to diversify its current funding structure, which includes access to domestic and international capital markets and competitive bank-loan terms and financial expenses on debt.
-For more information on the loans obtained, repaid and restructured, see Note 13 to these consolidated financial statements.

-The Company's Management evaluates the national and international macroeconomic context to take advantage of market opportunities to preserve its financial health for the benefit of its investors.
+Telecom's Management evaluates the national and international macroeconomic context to take advantage of market opportunities to preserve its financial health for the benefit of its investors.